Applying for an Initial F-1 Visa

 Once you have identified your specific consular location, you must refer to your specific consulate’s website for further instructions on the visa application process.
 Each consular location operates differently, so it is important that you refer to your specific consular location for instructions.

 It is recommended that you apply for a visa in your country of citizenship.
-Applying for a visa at a consulate in a country other than your country of citizenship is known as a third country application.
+Applying for a visa at a consulate in a country other than your country of citizenship is known as a "third country application."
 Third country visa applications can be riskier and can take longer.
 Visa refusal is more likely when applying for a visa in a third country.
 This is because the consular officer must take extra measures to verify your relationship to your home country.
 If you do choose to apply for a visa in a country other than your country of residence, you should contact the consulate where you plan to apply and ask if they will accept an application from a “third country national.”
 Some consulates may put limits on the number of third country national visa applications that they will process.

 Nonimmigrant Visa Application

-In most circumstances, all nonimmigrant visa applicants (including F-1 students) must complete the Form DS-160 Online Nonimmigrant Visa Application before scheduling the visa interview appointment.
+In most circumstances, nonimmigrant visa applicants (including F-1 students) must complete the Form DS-160 Online Nonimmigrant Visa Application before scheduling the visa interview appointment.
 Once you have completed the DS-160, print the application form confirmation page to bring to your interview.
 If you have dependent family members who have received F-2 Forms I-20 from MUSC, each dependent family member must also complete the Form DS-160 and apply for an F-2 visa.

 Fees